espressif/idf-eclipse-plugin/README.md

 ## Espressif IDF Tools Console
 The Espressif IDF Tools Console is part of Console view, this will be opened only during the installation of IDF tools from the Eclipse.

-If you encounter any issue while installing the IDF tools using `Help` > `ESP-IDF Tools Manager` > `Install tools`, please check the Espressif IDF Tools Console to see the errors reported.
+If you encounter any issue while installing the IDF tools using `Espressif` > `ESP-IDF Tools Manager` > `Install tools`, please check the Espressif IDF Tools Console to see the errors reported.

 If this is not active, it can be switched by clicking on the `Display Selected Console` icon from the console view.